exos/node-randbytes/README.md

 ## Create a instance of urandom with /dev/random as source

-If you need a high random source, you can read from /dev/random, but is very slowly.
+If you need a high randomize source, you can read from /dev/random, but is very slowly.

 ```javascript
 var randomSource.getHighRandomSource();